Accessibility statement for www.notts-fire.gov.uk

 - Some of our pages contain content from systems provided by an external supplier, such as our Safe and Well, Professional Referrals, and Business Safety referral forms.
 We are aware that these forms present issues for screen reader and keyboard users, and are working with suppliers to improve this

 - Some visual representations of data such as pie charts and bar graphs using Google Charts appear as tables to screen readers without the correct mark-up, this is a limitation of the Google charts framework

-- Some reports conducted outside agencies display charts and tables as images, the procurement process for these reports is being reviewed so future reports include accessibility as a core requirement
+- Some reports conducted by outside agencies display charts and tables as images, the procurement process for these reports is being reviewed so future reports include accessibility as a core requirement

 - Some pages contain text which is not as simple as possible to read and understand, i.e. the length of sentences and paragraphs, and the language used

 - There are several documents on the site that have accessibility issues.
 Work has begun to rectify these and aim to complete the review of all documents by the end of December 2022